CAprogs/PandaScan/Installation Guide.md

 ### **II.
 SECOND STEP**
 #

-I recommend using `conda` for this part.
+I recommend using `conda` for this part but you can also use a default `python venv`.
 If you don't have **conda** you can install it using this [**link**](https://docs.conda.io/en/latest/miniconda.html).

-Why ? : Anaconda packages come directly with Python and is commonly used in Data Science domain.
+Why ? : Anaconda packages come directly with Python and is commonly used in Data Science.
 I recommend installing **Miniconda**.
 It's a **lightweight distribution of Anaconda** ( Doesn't include any graphical interface or extra modules. )

 For **Windows Users**, while downloading and installing Miniconda you should use the **Conda Powershell** to create and install your venv and then launch PandaScan.